MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 Now comes the fun part: creating a Docker image and running it inside a container in Azure.
 If you haven't already installed the Docker client, refer to the instructions at the beginning of this lab to download and install the Docker client for your operating system.

-1. Open a terminal window (OS X or Linux) or a Command Prompt window (Windows) and navigate to the "resources" subdirectory of this lab.
+1. Open a terminal window (macOS or Linux) or a Command Prompt window (Windows) and navigate to the "resources" subdirectory of this lab.
 It contains the files that you will build into a container image.

 	Take a moment to examine the contents of the "resources" subdirectory.
 It contains a file named Dockerfile, which contains the commands Docker will use to build a container image.
 It also contains a Python script named convertimages.py, a subdirectory named "input," and a subdirectory named "output."
 The latter subdirectory is empty.
-The "input" subdirectory contains several color images in the form of JPG files.
-The script enumerates the files in the "input" subdirectory, converts them to grayscale, and writes the grayscale images to the "output" subdirectory.
+The "input" subdirectory contains several color JPG images.
+The Python script enumerates the files in the "input" subdirectory, converts them to grayscale, and writes the grayscale images to the "output" subdirectory.

-1. If you are running OS X or Linux, execute the following command in the terminal window:
+1. If you are running macOS or Linux, execute the following command in the terminal window:

 	<pre>
 	export DOCKER_HOST=tcp://127.0.0.1:22375